TalaoDAO/sandbox-doc/docs/source/introduction.rst

 The association of a crypto wallet to Altme can be done in 2 ways:

 * By transferring the private key (or passphrase) from the crypto wallet to the Altme wallet.
 The crypto account is then available on Altme as if it had been created by Altme.
 * By creating in Altme proof of ownership of the crypto private key without even revealing it.
-This is possible using the Beacon Tezos or WalletConnect EVM protocols and the service offered by the site  https://app.altme.io/wallet-link
+This is possible using the Beacon Tezos or WalletConnect EVM protocols.

 The Altme wallet can therefore carry the verifiable credentials of the user of a wallet such as Metamask or Ledger, which then simplifies and secures the onboarding of this user on web3 platforms.